coffeeNtv/DomainST/README.md

 # Bridging imaging and genomics: Domain knowledge guided spatial transcriptomics analysis

-Thank you for your attention of our work.
+Thank you for your attention to our work.
 This is the codebase for DomainST.

 <img src="./figure/framework.png" title="DomainST"/>